-Any student, faculty, or staff member of the University may file a written complaint of an alleged violation by an RSO with the Senior Coordinator of Engagement in the Activities, Involvement and Leadership office or with the Dean of Students.
+Any UWEC student, UWEC faculty/staff, or community member may file a written complaint of an alleged violation by an RSO with designated Dean of Students personnel and/or the Senior Engagement Coordinator in the Activities, Involvement and Leadership office.
 Complaints must include the following information:

-- A. Detailed description of the alleged violation, - B. Date, time and place of the alleged violation, - C. Name(s) of the student organization(s) involved in the alleged violation, - D. Name(s), if possible, of the individual(s) involved in the alleged violation, - E. Name(s), if possible, of witnesses, - F. Name(s) and address(es) of the complainant(s), - G. Any complaint of sexual harassment or sexual violence shall be directed to the University of Wisconsin-Eau Claire Title IX Coordinator and/or other appropriate University office or official by the Student Organization Code of Conduct Committee (SOCCC) in consultation with the Senior Coordinator of Engagement or the Dean of Students.
+- A. Detailed description of the alleged violation, - B. Date, time, and place of the alleged violation, - C. Name(s) of the student organization(s) involved in the alleged violation, - D. Name(s), if possible, of the individual(s) involved in the alleged violation, - E. Name(s), if possible, of witnesses, - F. Name(s) of the complainant(s), - G. Any complaint of sexual harassment or sexual violence shall be directed to the University of Wisconsin-Eau Claire Title IX Coordinator and/or other appropriate University office or official by the Student Organization Code of Conduct Committee (SOCCC) in consultation with the designated Dean of Students personnel and/or the Senior Coordinator of Engagement.